Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Experimental Results

-For our experiments, we consider three datasets: CIFAR-100~\cite{krizhevsky2009learning}, Tiny-ImageNet~\cite{le2015tiny} and ImageNet100~\cite{russakovsky2015imagenet} (for details see the Supplementary Material).
-We set the number of transformer encoder blocks to $M=5$, each one with $H=12$ heads for the multi-head self-attention mechanism.
+Our network is based on the DytoX~\citep{douillard2022dytox} transformer architecture.
+The number of transformer encoder blocks $M=5$, each one with $H=12$ heads for the multi-head self-attention mechanism.
 The dimension of the embeddings is set to $D=384$.
+We use a 2-layer MLP for the projection network with also a dimensionality of 384 in the middle.
 We train each task for 500 epochs using Adam with $lr=1e^{-4}$ and a batch size of 128.
-At inference time, we deactivate layer normalization in the classifier for the experiments with a larger first task, since it induces a task bias.
 We set hyperparameters $\lambda_{\text{pfr}}=0.001$, $\lambda_{\text{GCAB}}=0.05$ and $s_{max}=800$.

+For our experiments, we consider three datasets: CIFAR-100~\citep{krizhevsky2009learning}, Tiny-ImageNet~\citep{le2015tiny} and ImageNet100~\citep{russakovsky2015imagenet}.
+The CIFAR-100 dataset is composed of 60,000 images, each $32 \times 32$ pixels and divided into 100 classes.
+Each class has 500 training and 100 test images.
+The Tiny-ImageNet is a reduced version of the original ImageNet dataset with 200 classes.
+The classes are split into 500 for training, 50 for validation, and 50 for test (for a total number of 120,000 images).
+The images are $64 \times 64$ pixels.
+The ImageNet100 dataset is a selection of 100 classes from the larger ImageNet dataset (composed of 1000 classes).
+The images in this reduced version are 120,000 for training and 5000 for test.
+For our purposes, we resized the images of this third dataset to $224 \times 224$.